singlestore-labs/singlestore-fivetran-source-connector/docs/setup-guide.md

 ### <span class="step-item">Post setup changes (Optional)</span>

-It is recommended to update Fivetran sync frequency to run more often.
+We recommend to adjust the sync frequency in Fivetran so that syncs run more often.
 This will reduce the likelihood of `offsets` becoming stale and help avoid the need for a full re-sync.

 1. Click on `Setup`
 2. Change `Sync frequency` to `15 minutes`